BxCppDev/Bayeux/README.rst

 genbb(_help)
   C++ port and  extensions to the Genbb/Decay0 program by Vladimir Tretyak, providing input to simulation applications.
-  Depends on the external BxDecay0_ library (optional).
+  Depends on the external BxDecay0_ library (optional, recommended).

 genvtx
   Vertex  random  generator tools providing input to  simulation